indimail/indimail-virtualdomains/.github/README-indimail.md

 A large fraction of today’s emails is infected by a virus or a worm.
 It is necessary to recognize those malicious emails as soon as possible already in the DATA phase of the SMTP conversation and to reject them.

-When you use IndiMail, it is ultimately qmail-queue which is responsible for queueing your messages. qmail-queue stores the message component of queued mails (captured duing DATA phase of the SMTP conversation) under the mess subdirectory.
+When you use IndiMail, it is ultimately <b>qmail-queue</b> which is responsible for queueing your messages. <b>qmail-queue</b> stores the message component of queued mails (captured duing DATA phase of the SMTP conversation) under the mess subdirectory.

 Files under the mess subdirectory are named after their i-node number.
 Let us look at a typical log sequence for a message received on the local system.